wmarshall484/DSI_LECTURES_2/nlp/asim_jalis/nlp-lecture.md

 Term         |Meaning
 ----         |-------
-Corpus       |Body of text (the web, a news site, an anthology of stories...).
+Corpus       |Collection of documents (collection of articles).
-Document     |Stand-alone part of your corpus (a website, an article, a story...).
+Document     |A single document (a tweet, an email, an article).
 Vocabulary   |Set of words in your corpus, or maybe the entire English dictionary.
-Bag of Words |Vector representation of words in a documents.
+Bag of Words |Vector representation of words in a document.
 Token        |Single word.
 Stop Words   |Common ignored words because not useful in distinguishing text.
 Vectorizing  |Converting text into a bag-of-words.